 We have 5 peanut butter cookie recipes so you can make the kind you like best.
 This includes the peanut butter blossom cookie and the peanut butter and jelly thumbprint cookie.

 We have instructions for a growing number of specialty holiday peanut butter cookies too: spider cookie for Halloween, turkey cookie for Thanksgiving, and Easter or Christmas blossom cookies.

-Want more?
-See all of our new daily holiday celebration ideas.
+Like this?
+See all of our daily holiday celebrations in advance.